 Figure 2.
-Daily mean particulate matter concentration - 2023 compared to 2022.
+Boxplot of PM hourly mean concentration - 2023 compared to 2022.
 As in the previous year, the highest concentrations of both PM10 and PM{2.5} were recorded at Queen Street site.
 Plots a and b represent PM10 and PM{2.5}, respectively.
-The average particulate matter concentration at Queen Street is slightly higher than the same period of the previous year.
 PM10 and PM{2.5} have multiple sources including home heating, motor vehicles, sea salt, marine diesel, and soils (windblown soil, road dust, and dust generated by earthworks, construction, and road works).